-Sweet Miso Ginger Dressing is an easy Japanese ginger dressing!
+Sweet Miso Ginger Dressing is an easy Japanese style ginger dressing.
 Now you can make your favorite miso ginger dressing at home with a handful of ingredients!

 Sweet Miso Ginger Dressing is quite possibly one of the most addictive and easy homemade salad dressings you will ever make.
 Sweet and tangy flavors complement nearly every flavor combination.

 You can serve Sweet Miso Ginger Dressing on salads or use it as a marinade for chicken, fish, pork or beef.
 I also like to drizzle mine on grilled vegetables to give them a little something extra.

 - Avocado Green Goddess Dressing